Sample Answer

-Evaluation of the Gap Model of Service Quality in Building and Sustaining Customer Relationships
+Critical Evaluation of the Gap Model of Service Quality and Its Role in Customer Relationship Management

 -